tomaspa-dev/Portfolio---Vanilla/content.md

 ### Featured Projects
 #### Omnicron Endless War
 ##### Video Game Developer
 A Unity 3D Video Game made with C# modeled and animated with blender.
-The Video Game has randomly generated levels and many systems like levels, missions, score; and rewards when reaching 100 points.
+The Video Game has randomly generated levels.

 #### Ice Cream Shop
 ###### Web Developer
 A Landing page of an Ice Cream Shop.
-The Web is responsive, it effectively shows the 3 new flavors of a product, its features are shown with attractive images that lead the user to action, the purpose of the website is to provide the best experience with 3 new flavors of ice cream, and with an attractive offer when subscribing.
+The Website its features are shown with attractive images that lead the user to action.

 ### Stadistics